 Underpinned by the Primary Years Programme (PYP) framework, our primary school curriculum supports each child in reaching their personal potential.
 Our interdisciplinary, inquiry-based approach teaches students to take ownership and responsibility for their learning.
 They are able to think deeply about issues, work collaboratively, solve problems creatively, and communicate across a variety of media.

-Our primary school students can choose to enrol in either our English immersion programme or our Chinese-English bilingual programme.
-In our English immersion programme, lessons are conducted in English except for compulsory daily language acquisition classes.
-Students can choose to study either French, Spanish or Chinese.
-In our Chinese-English bilingual programme, students learn equally in both English and Chinese.
+Our primary school students can choose to enrol in either our English immersion programme, our Chinese-English bilingual programme or our French-English bilingual programme.
+In our English immersion programme, lessons are conducted in English except for daily language acquisition classes where students study either French or Chinese.
+In our Chinese-English bilingual and French-English bilingual programmes, students learn equally in both English and Chinese or French.